Reading-eScience-Centre/coverage-jsapi/CoverageCollectionPaging.md

 ### .total

-The total number of coverages within the paged collection.
+If defined, the total number of coverages within the paged collection.

 ### .next